recse/recse/README.md

 I was born in Valencia, Spain🏖️ in 1994 and right now I'm living in Madrid, Spain.🏠

-I am a person who is passionate about cybersecurity and development.
-I started programming when I was 10 years old, my hobby and dedication to this sector is inconceivable.
+I am a person who is passionate about cybersecurity and development 💙.
+I started programming when I was 10 years old, my hobby and dedication to this sector is inconceivable 🏃.
 ## Official Education 👨🏻‍🎓

 | Year | Title | Place |